MercyCare is only made possible by the strength, passion and shared values our employees and volunteers bring each day.

 Appointed to the Board of MercyCare in October, 2021, Lynette has more than 20 years management and Non-Executive Director experience in the health and community care sectors.

-A former registered nurse, Lynette has held a number of executive roles at Silver Chain and St John of God Health Care, and was also the Chair and a Board Member at Access Care Network Australia.
+A former registered nurse, Lynette has held a number of executive roles at Silver Chain and St John of God Health Care.

 A values driven leader, Lyn has a strong focus on consumer experience, quality of care and organisational culture.